yalmip/yalmip.github.io/_posts/2016-09-22-debugginginfeasible.md

 ````

-The fifth constraints combined in the two model appears to be problematic, as we cannot find a solution where they both are feasible.
+The fifth constraints combined in the two sets of constraints appear to be problematic, as we cannot find a solution where they both are feasible.

 ### Bisect you constraints